reinhold-b/Highway/README.md

 # Highway :zap:

-To-Dp app built with Electron (This is my first app built with it)
+To-Do app built with Electron (This is my first app built with it)

 ## Try it out!